syntasso/kratix-docs/docs/workshop/part-ii/04-schedule-promise.md

 ## Summary {#summary}

-And with that, you have successfully managed the scheduling of both Promises and their Resource Requests!
+And with that, you have successfully managed the scheduling of both Promises and their Resources!

 To recap what you achieved:
 1. ✅&nbsp;&nbsp; Your Promise is scheduled to desired clusters
-1. ✅&nbsp;&nbsp; Resource requests are dynamically scheduled depending on user input
+1. ✅&nbsp;&nbsp; Requests for Resource are dynamically scheduled depending on user input

 ## Clean up environment {#cleanup}